mayjspencer/okc-analytics/README.md

    - **Skills**: Advanced ML techniques (neural networks with TensorFlow or PyTorch)
    - **Application**: Develop and refine predictive models to analyze more complex questions.
    - **Action**: Share new findings and models as your skills advance, and keep refining your analytics portfolio to highlight your growth.

+14. **Backend Development and API Creation**
+   - **Skills**: Flask or Django, REST API development
+   - **Application**: Build an API that others could use to query your sports data analysis.
+   - **Action**: Share this API on GitHub and announce it on your social media with a demo.

+15. **Cloud Hosting and Deployment**
+   - **Skills**: AWS or Azure, containerization with Docker
+   - **Application**: Deploy your sports analytics project as a web app, so others can access your analysis and models.
+   - **Action**: Share a link to the app on social media and GitHub, and ask for user feedback.**